jymchng/conditional-method/README.md

 ## 📝 Technical Details

 The `conditional_method` decorator uses Python's descriptor protocol to manage method selection at runtime.
-When a class is defined:

-1. Each method decorated with `@conditional_method` is evaluated
+1. Each method / global function / class decorated with `@conditional_method` is evaluated immediately by the decorator
-2. Only one implementation (where condition is `True`) is bound to the class
+2. Only one method implementation (where condition is `True`) is bound to the class
+3. The class or global function can be treated as non-existent if the condition evaluates to `False` because the resultant class or function raises an exception on an attempt to create an instance of such class or to call the function.
-3. If no conditions are `True`, an error is raised
+4. If no conditions are `True`, an error is raised
-4. If multiple conditions are `True`, the **LAST** one encountered that is true is used
+5. If multiple conditions are `True`, the **LAST** one encountered that is true is used
-5. Uses function qualnames to track different implementations of the same method
+6. Uses function qualnames to track different implementations of the same method
-6. Handles edge cases around method binding, descriptors, and garbage collection
+7. Handles edge cases around method binding, descriptors, and garbage collection
-7. Clears the cache strategically to prevent memory leaks
+8. Clears the cache strategically to prevent memory leaks
-8. Supports both boolean conditions and callable conditions that evaluate at runtime
+9. Supports both boolean conditions and callable conditions that evaluate at runtime

 ## 🤝 Contributing